inBeat/inbeat-website/content/top-influencers/instagram/architecture/japan/tokyo/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In Tokyo In 2023
+title: Top 10 Architecture Instagram Influencers In Tokyo In 2024
 description: >-
-  Find top architecture Instagram influencers in Tokyo in 2023.
-Most popular hashtags: #architecture #tokyo #japan #photography.
+  Find top architecture Instagram influencers in Tokyo in 2024.
+Most popular hashtags: #architecture #tokyo #art #photography.
 platform: Instagram
-hits: 20
+hits: 21
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram influencers on inBeat.
-text_bottom: inBeat holds 20 Instagram influencers like this in Tokyo, Japan for you to connect with.
+text_bottom: inBeat holds 21 Instagram influencers like this in Tokyo, Japan for you to collaborate.
 profiles:
   - username: "___matsuken"
     fullname: >-